surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.5.2-b.1 =
+= 4.5.2-b.2 =

-(2018/06/21) Removed color highlighting of the SSO menu icon.
+(2018/06/22) Removed color highlighting of the SSO menu icon.
+Renamed the WordPress Settings submenu pages.
 Added a new 'wpsso_get_robots_content' filter.

 = 4.5.1 =